prometheusresearch/baseline-codebase/src/rex.web/README.rst

 :attr:`.Command.path`
     URL handled by the command.

-:attr:`.Command.role`
+:attr:`.Command.access`
     The permission required to perform the request.
-Role *anybody* allows anyone to perform the request.
-If this attribute is not set, *authenticated* role is assumed.
+Permission *anybody* allows anyone to perform the request.
+If this attribute is not set, *authenticated* permission is assumed.

 :attr:`.Command.parameters`
     List of query parameters expected by the command.
 For each parameter,